 Below are the detailed measurements of this knife.
 One important note: for best comfort and grip, the length of your middle finger should be similar to the circumference of the handle.

-- Blade Material: high carbon steel, hardened to 57-58 Rockwell
+- Blade Material: stainless steel, hardened to 57-58 Rockwell

 - Knife Length: 10.75 inches (27.3 cm)